acchewan/Minor-C-Project/README.md

-If you have any questions or concerns, please contact us at acchewan@gmail.com.
+If you have any questions or concerns, please contact at acchewan@gmail.com.

 Happy coding!